dopeboy/dopeboy.github.io/_posts/2017-08-19-django-react-redux-heroku-base.md

 DATABASES['default'] = dj_database_url.config()
 ```
 <br/>
 9. By default, Heroku skips installing everything in `devDependencies` in our package.json.
-To fix that, run:
+To change that, run:
 ```
 heroku config:set NPM_CONFIG_PRODUCTION=false
 ```
 <br/>
 10. Check out `./src/djangoreactredux/wsgi.py`.
 There's a line in there that says if we don't specify an environment variable, Django will load the dev settings file.
-TO correct that, run:
+To correct that, run:
 ```
 heroku config:set DJANGO_SETTINGS_MODULE=djangoreactredux.settings.prod
 ```